mmbase/mmbase-oldimport/README.md

 I decided to migrate the code to github now, and may be split it up a bit.
 I may even start to reuse some code.
 I e.g. would sometimes still like to use the taglib.

+So I just started to split out the monolithic repository 'mmbase' the parts I suppose might still be usefull, and make them available via maven central.